ronilaukkarinen/md-wysiwyg-editor/README.md

 * Rich-text/WYSIWIG markdown editor.
 * File handling: open, save, save as, and open with/file association of markdown, HTML, and text files via Native File System API.
 * Bidirectional live editing between rich-text and markdown views (as well as an HTML view).
 * Rich-text is constrained essentially to the formatting options of markdown and a small amount more.
 The rich-text features that are supported include headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines.
-Everything else—e.g. font size, colors, alignment, positioning, etc.—is automatically sanitized and filtered as soon as it enters the editor.
+Everything else—e.g. font size, colors, alignment, positioning, etc.—is automatically filtered as soon as it enters the editor.
 * Automatic conversion of typed markdown syntax into rich-text formatting in rich-text editing mode.
 For example, typing `# Header title` will make an H1 header and typing `This text is bold.` will give bolded text.
 In addition to markdown syntax, certain strings will convert to special characters (e.g., `--` to en dash and `---` to em dash).
 See [pattern-conversions.md](docs/pattern-conversions.md) for a list of conversions.
 * Keyboard shortcuts for editing, formatting, etc. (except where prevented by browser—e.g., Ctrl+N for new file in non-app mode).
 See [keyboard-shortcuts.md](docs/keyboard-shortcuts.md) for a list.
 * Works offline when installed as a PWA.
 Mobile-friendly.
 Light and dark modes.
 * Option to switch between HTML-to-markdown conversion engines (Turndown and Showdown) in preferences.
-The Turndown engine is better for this conversion and is set to default.
-Markdown-to-HTML conversion is always handled by Showdown.
+The Turndown engine generally seems better and is set to default.
+Some plugins for additional markdown syntax (e.g., tables) are included with the engines.
+* Option to switch between markdown-to-HTML conversion engines (markdown-it and Showdown) in preferences.
+The markdown-it engine seems better and is set to default.
+Some plugins for additional markdown syntax (e.g., tables) are included with the engines
 * Optional customization of rich-text appearance via CSS in preferences.
+Make your files look just like they would on your own site.

 ## Notes